Master’s in Instructional Design Online

 PROGRAM TUITION RATE:

-The combination of skills gained throughout the instructional design degree online (as well as on campus in the evening) program can help students to identify learning needs, determine desired outcomes and create effective learning interventions within both educational institutions and corporate training environments.
+The combination of skills taught throughout this graduate degree can help empower you to identify learning needs, determine desired outcomes and create effective learning interventions within both educational institutions and corporate training environments.

-Courses are taught by experts in their respective fields, who bring with them years of experience in many areas of instructional design.
-Additionally, GCU’s instructional design degree online and on-campus in the evening uniquely enables students to model principles of the Christian worldview by making ethical and empathetic design decisions that align with biblical values and create inclusive educational interventions.
+Courses are taught by knowledgeable faculty in their respective fields.
+Additionally, GCU’s curriculum encourages you to model principles of the Christian worldview by making ethical and empathetic design decisions that align with biblical values and create inclusive educational interventions.

-Graduates of the master’s degree in instructional design program at GCU have been taught to work in educational institutions at the K-12 or college level, including the design of academic curriculum within business settings and organizations.
-Graduates of the master’s in instructional design degree from GCU, may be able to pursue the following career opportunities:
+Graduates of this MS in instructional design program have been taught to work in educational institutions at the K-12 or college level, as well as within business settings and organizations.
+With a solid foundation in instructional design competencies, you may be prepared to pursue the following career opportunities upon graduation:

 • Librarian and media collection specialist